-The Smithsonian American Art Museum will exhibit Trevor Paglen: Sites Unseen, June 21-January 6, 2019.
+The Smithsonian American Art Museum is exhibiting Trevor Paglen: Sites Unseen, thru January 6, 2019.
 Conceptual artist Paglen “blurs the lines between art, science, and investigative journalism to construct unfamiliar and at times unsettling ways to see and interpret the world around us.”
 In Paglen's photographs, the infrastructure of surveillance is apparent.
 This mid-career survey is the first exhibition to present his early photographic series alongside his recent sculptural objects and new work with artificial intelligence.
 The exhibition is organized by John Jacob, SAAM’s McEvoy Family Curator for Photography, and is accompanied by a fully illustrated catalogue.